 The museum is not only full from top to bottom with art works from various geographies and times, but it is also a contemplation space with its courtyard full of great flowers.
 The courtyard is surrounded by an inward-looking Venetian palace.
 Check out the schedule for concerts before you go at their website.
-Admission is free with student ID but requires advance reservation online.
+Admission is \$5 with student ID.